ouroakley/organiser-friends-of-oakley-infant-school/content/events/oak-fest/index.md

 🌟 Whether your child loves crafts, games, music, dancing, or discovering new things, there’s something for everyone at this celebration.
 There will be non-stop entertainment, hands-on activities, and unforgettable moments.

 🎟️ Tickets: (Under 2s go free).
 No tickets will available on the gate  - prebooking ONLY.
+[Buy now](https://www.pta-events.co.uk/oakleyschools/index.cfm?event=event&eventId=98976)

 Don't miss out on this unforgettable day of fun!
 Spaces are limited, so grab your tickets now and join us for a festival where kids can be kids - and parents can enjoy the magic, too. 💫